csederman/screendl/README.md

 tar -xvzf CellModelPassports-GDSCv1v2.tar.gz -C CellModelPassports-GDSCv1v2
 ```

 Note that ScreenDL uses [Hydra](https://hydra.cc/) for config management.
-After unpacking that `tar.gz` archive and before running ScreenDL, the configuration files under `conf/runners` must be updated with the appropriate file paths (detailed below).
+After unpacking the `tar.gz` archive and before running ScreenDL, the configuration files under `conf/runners` must be updated with the appropriate file paths (detailed below).

 ### Configuring ScreenDL

 ScreenDL's inputs and hyperparameters are configured using [Hydra](https://hydra.cc/).
-Config files for all scripts can be found under `screendl/conf`.
-In what follows, we outline the required config file updates for basic ScreenDL functionality using the CellModelPassports-GDSCv1v2 as an example.
+Config files for all scripts can be found under the `conf` subdirectory of the screendl repo.
+In what follows, we outline the required config file updates for basic ScreenDL functionality using the CellModelPassports-GDSCv1v2 dataset as an example.
 Specifically, the required config file updates are:

 #### Update the file paths in a given script's config file